What does daily value mean in car insurance?

 Do they sometimes pay out more than the daily value?

-In some cases, the daily value is not taken into account, but the new value.
-This is the case with car insurances with a new value clause.
-In case of damage, these insurances assume the new value instead of the current market value.
-The new-for-old value arrangement applies for a period of one year up to three years.
-In case of an accident, this can make a big difference.
+In some cases, the new value rather than the daily value is used.
+This is the case with car insurance policies with the new value rule.
+In case of damage, these policies are based on the new value instead of the current value.
+The new value rule applies for a period of one year or even three years.
+In the event of an accident, this can make a big difference.

 For example:

-You buy a new car with a catalogue value of €25,000.
-You choose an all-risk car insurance with a new-for-old value arrangement for a period of three years.
-In the first year you are involved in a serious accident.
+You buy a new car with a list value of €25,000.
+You choose an all-risk car insurance policy with a new-for-old policy for a period of three years.
+In the first year, you are involved in a serious accident.
 The car is technically irreparable and is declared a total loss.

 The daily value of your car before the accident was €21,000.
 Normally, you would be paid this amount.
-Your insurance policy with the new car value scheme pays out €25,000.
-With the benefit you can buy a new car.
+Through your insurance with the new-value rule, you will be paid an amount of €25,000.
+So with the payout you can buy another new car.

-After buying a used car, you can benefit from the purchase value scheme.
-In the event of a total loss or theft of the car, for example, in the first three years (or less) the purchase value of the car will be used in the event of damage.
-In general, this is higher than the current value of the car.
+After buying a used car, you may benefit from purchase value coverage.
+For example, in the event of a total loss or theft of the car, the purchase value of the car is assumed for the first three years (or less) in the event of damage.
+Generally, this is higher than the car's current market value.